hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/064_the_freedom_of_the_soul.md

 (*Delivered in London, 5th November 1896*)

-The Katha Upanishad, which we have been studying, was written much later than that to which we now turn — the Chhândogya.
+The Katha Upanishad, which we have been studying, was written much later than that to which we now turn — the Chhāndogya.
 The language is more modern, and the thought more organised.
 In the older Upanishads the language is very archaic, like that of the hymn portion of the Vedas, and one has to wade sometimes through quite a mass of unnecessary things